chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 6. In bastion host take copy of your current workspace and keep it safe for while
-7. remove or rename /hab dir in bashtion host
+7. remove or rename /hab dir in bastion host

 ## Installing Latest Automate HA
 Follow Automate HA installation documentations Click [here](/automate/ha_onprim_deployment_procedure/) to know more

-in config.toml give same automate IPs as it was in a2ha.rb file
+in config.toml give same IPs and backup config as it was in a2ha.rb file

 ## Restore Backup

 once deployment is successful,
-Now proceed with restore the backup in Automate HA, login to one of automate node and take current_config,toml file
+Now proceed with restoring the backup in Automate HA, login to one of automate node and take current_config,toml file
 ``` sudo chef-automate config show > current_config.toml ```